Malibu, California: Mudslides

-Mudslides can and do occur at any time in Malibu, whether a recent fire or rainstorm has occurred or not.
-Pacific Coast Highway, Kanan-Dume Road, and Malibu Canyon road (as well as many other local roads) have all been prone to many subsequent mudslide-related closures.
-During any period of prolonged or intense rain, Caltrans snowplows will patrol most canyon roads in the area, clearing mud, rocks, and other fallen debris from the roadways.
-Such efforts keep most roads passable, but it is nevertheless typical for one or more of the major roads leading into and out of Malibu to be temporarily closed during the rainy season.
+Mudslides can occur at any time in Malibu, whether a recent fire or rainstorm has occurred or not.
+Pacific Coast Highway, Kanan Dume Road, and Malibu Canyon Road, as well as many other local roads, have been prone to many subsequent mudslide-related closures.
+During any period of prolonged or intense rain, Caltrans snowplows patrol most canyon roads in the area, clearing mud, rocks, and other debris from the roads.
+Such efforts keep most roads passable, but it is typical for one or more of the major roads leading into and out of Malibu to be temporarily closed during the rainy season.

 Storms

-Malibu is periodically subjected to intense coastal storms.
-Occasionally, these storms unearth remnants of the Rindge railroad that was built through Malibu in the early 20th century.
+Malibu is periodically subject to intense coastal storms.
+Occasionally, these unearth remnants of the Rindge railroad that was built through Malibu in the early 20th century.

-On Friday, January 25, 2008, during a storm that was unusually large for the Southern California area, a tornado came ashore and struck a naval base's hangar, ripping off the roof.
+On January 25, 2008, during an unusually large storm for Southern California, a tornado came ashore and struck a naval base's hangar, ripping off the roof.
 It was the first tornado to strike Malibu's shoreline in recorded history.